I love doing strategy work. It suits my personality. And a large percentage of my time is spent helping companies devise strategies.

 There are always more problems than a company has time to address, so it’s essential to study which ones are stopping you from achieving this bright future – and then to only focus on those.

-It’s understandable that people will focus on easy problems, interesting problems or problems that are nearest to them, but to truly move ahead you must address the very problems stopping you.
+It’s understandable that people will focus on easy problems, interesting problems or problems that are nearest to them, but to truly move ahead you must address the big problems stopping you.
 And some of these may be gnarly indeed.

 It makes little sense to head to a destination without fully understanding where you currently are.